August 1st is World Wide Web Day!

 The First Photo Uploaded to the Web

 The world wide web is a visual medium; the flashier things are, the more likely they are to get your attention.
-That’s why so many sites compete for traffic using outstanding headlines and images.
+That’s why so many sites compete for traffic using outstanding images and headlines.

 It’s been a bumpy ride that has challenged notions about freedom of speech in many parts of the world.
 It’s easy to forget that things were a bit more innocent at some point.
 The first documented online picture was a photo of four colleagues working at CERN who had a parody pop group called “Les Horribles Cernettes.”